aws/amazon-sagemaker-examples/README.md

 - [Visual Inspection Automation with Pre-trained Amazon SageMaker Models](introduction_to_applying_machine_learning/visual_object_detection) is an example for fine-tuning pre-trained Amazon Sagemaker models on a target dataset.
 - [Create SageMaker Models Using the PyTorch Model Zoo](introduction_to_applying_machine_learning/sagemaker_pytorch_model_zoo) contains an example notebook to create a SageMaker model leveraging the PyTorch Model Zoo and visualize the results.
 - [Synthetic Churn Prediction with Text](introduction_to_applying_machine_learning/synthetic_churn_prediction_with_text) contains an example notebook to train, deploy and use a churn prediction model that processed numerical, categorical and textual features to make its prediction.
+- [Credit Card Fraud Detector](introduction_to_applying_machine_learning/credit_card_fraud_detector) is an example of the core of a credit card fraud detection system using SageMaker with Random Cut Forest and XGBoost.

 ### SageMaker Automatic Model Tuning